Vicious or Dangerous Dog Citations in Florida

 • chase or approach an individual upon the streets, sidewalks, or any public grounds in a menacing fashion or apparent attitude of attack.

-The biggest problem that results from this citation is that a violation may constitute proof of “prior knowledge of a dog’s dangerous propensities” under F.S. § 767.13(2), as may be amended.
+A violation listed in the citation, if found guilty, may constitute proof of “prior knowledge of a dog’s dangerous propensities” under F.S. § 767.13(2), as may be amended.

 Hillsborough Ordinance Section 6-27(b) for Dangerous Dogs